1 Samuel 20:1-42. Jonathan, a true friend to David. Jonathan, David’s friend and King Saul’s son.

 Jonathan and David stayed friends even though King Saul wanted to kill David so his son Jonathan could rule the kingdom.

-Therefore the time they had to plan in secret how to find out if King Saul wanted to kill David.
-And you have the story of Jonathan shooting arrows.
+Therefore they had to plan how David could be notified in secret whether or not King Saul was planning to kill him.
+And so you have the story of Jonathan shooting arrows.